pedrolastiko/Security-Glossary/README.md

-# CISO Security Glossary
+# Security Glossary

 > An interactive, comprehensive glossary of **130+ cybersecurity terms**
 > and **200+ enterprise technologies** for security professionals, CISOs, and CSOs.

 ## 📖 What is This?

-**CISO Security Glossary 2025** is a living reference guide that helps security leaders understand modern cybersecurity terminology, trends, and the technologies that address each security need.
+**Security Glossary 2025** is a living reference guide that helps security leaders understand modern cybersecurity terminology, trends, and the technologies that address each security need.